 October is Breast Cancer Awareness Month.
-While most people are aware of breast cancer, many forget to take the steps to have a plan to detect the disease in its early stages and encourage others to do the same.
-The American Cancer Society notes that 1 in 8 women will be diagnosed with breast cancer in her lifetime.
-Also noted is that in 2015, it is estimated that among U.S. women there will be 40,290 breast cancer deaths.
-The fact that women are still very much underinsured is worrisome.
+People are aware of breast cancer, but many forget to take the steps to have a plan to detect the disease in its early stages and encourage others to do the same.

-A study1 by Genworth Financial shows a great need for life insurance among women:
+A study by Genworth Financial shows a great need for life insurance among women:

 - 49% of childless married women have no life insurance

 - 43% of married mothers have no life insurance

 - 59% of unmarried mothers have no life insurance

 Breast cancer is the most common cancer among women worldwide, and the second-most common cancer overall.
 The possibility of health issues occurring is one reason why you should not wait to buy life insurance.
 If you have anyone who depends on you, buy life insurance sooner rather than later.

 » Compare: Term life insurance quotes

 You never know what life may bring and the older you are, the higher your premium costs.
 Also, health issues can cause premiums to be higher too and in some cases may even deem you uninsurable for traditional life insurance.